JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/sympnet_gradient.md

 ```@raw latex
 In this chapter we introduce various special neural network layers.
 A neural network layer is a parametrized function that is \textit{relatively simple} and serves as a basic building block of a neural network \text{architecture} (neural network architectures will be introduced in the next chapter).
-Some of the neural network layers in this chapter (like SympNet layers and multihead attention) have been established by other authors while others (like volume-preserving attention and linear symplectic attention) constitute novel work.
+Some of the neural network layers in this chapter (like SympNet layers and multihead attention) are well-established while others (like volume-preserving attention and linear symplectic attention) constitute novel work.
 ```

 # SympNet Layers